 I wasn’t able to make this kind of connection with Albee’s menagerie.
 This is comforting, given the weirdness of the characters, settled in their absurdist world, devoting their energies to convince us that all life – not just theirs, but mine too – is meaningless.
 Okay, I got it!
 I understand the technique Albee is using, distancing us from the life we’re watching on stage by ridicule, inviting us to choose deeper and more relevant conversations, once we leave the theatre.

 Should I even be trying to find answers then, to think there’s some meaning or shred of humanity in these people?
 Or is it best to acknowledge the unreality, enjoy the voyeuristic aspect of it all, and feel superior?
 My hectic and out-of-balance life is still a better choice.

 How have these authors led me to this conclusion?
 How have they made me react in such different ways?
 The use of emotion, intimacy, and language are all crucial in bringing me along; stringing me along, perhaps.
 In my own work (the kind that feeds my spirit, the kind I don’t have time for), do I want to distance my audience?
 No. Do I want to write Hallmark cards?
 No. What are the devices I can copy or adapt here?
 Where is the balancing point between too much and not enough?

+So who am I now?
 Do I know something now that I didn’t know two weeks ago?
-I know there are a lot of questions, questions that need the answers that can come only with experimenting and with doing.
+I know there are a lot of questions, questions that need answers that can come only with experimenting and with doing.
 At least, it seems so.